ragibasif/neos/README.md

 - 🔧 Generates a project from a selected template
 - 🎨 Color-coded messages for readability
 - 📁 Automatically creates `src` and `include` directories for C projects
-- 📝 Replaces placeholder `DEFAULT` in filenames and file contents with your project name
+- 📝 Replaces placeholder `dajfdk` in filenames and file contents with your project name
 - 🧪 Ready for further extension (e.g., add `tests/` directory)
 - 🌱 Optionally initializes a Git repository